frontend-rescue/keep-up-to-date/contents/en/cool-people.md

 ---
-title: תעקוב
+title: Follow
-subtitle: חברים שיש להם את הקול והשכל
+subtitle: cool people
-footer: ראש את כל הרשימה
+footer: See full list
 ---

 Front-end leaders help you to stay on top of relevant news and trends.
 They are in-the-know and they work on a specific topic.